spidey1202/spidey1202/README.md

 - ⚡ Fun fact: I'm a big fan of puzzles and brain teasers.
 I love challenging myself with logic problems and riddles in my free time.
 If you have any interesting puzzles to share, feel free to reach out!

+### 👩‍💻 &nbsp;About Me

+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Systems Design\
+🦚 &nbsp;In my free time, I pursue classical dance and playing football as hobbies/side hustles.

 <h3 align="left">Connect with me:</h3>